cs27x/team4/asgn1/assignment_spec/spec.md

 markers I have in my queue and visit them in the order I want to by the order I decided for my queue.
 (1 hrs)

+**Removed following user stories as per the accepted requirement changes requested by the team implementing it -

 5. As a tourist, I want to be able to click on a historical marker and see the description,
 location (lat/long), and address of that historical marker so I can see the interesting historical information related to that marker and its relative location on the map of Nashville (1.5 hrs)